Paterson Bros.

-The Paterson Bros. art decorating firm, consisting of brothers James, Charles Stewart and Hugh Paterson, was established in Melbourne in 1873 and steadily grew in popularity.
+The Paterson Bros.
+Melbourne’s leading art decorating firm, consisting of brothers James, Charles Stewart and Hugh Paterson, was established in 1873.
 (From the 1870s, the term ‘art decorator’ in Australia implied the work of a decorator who strove to achieve a balance of beauty and functionality in interior ornamentation).
 Due to the prosperity in Victoria following the gold rush of the 1850s, talented art decorators from around the world made their way to Victoria during the 1870s and 1880s, forming a large and distinct group of cosmopolitan artists who enriched the interiors of many private and public buildings across the state.

 The Paterson Brothers

 James Paterson was born in Dundee, Scotland and trained as an apprentice with Purdie, Bonnar and Carfrae, the most eminent house painters and decorators in Scotland before travelling to Australia in 1873.
 James Paterson became the first President of the Painters and Decorators Guild.

 Hugh Paterson was born at Kirkcaldy, Scotland and was educated at the Grammar School, Musselburgh.
 He began decorating with his brother James upon his arrival in Australia in 1873 while also studying art at the Melbourne National Gallery.
 In 1879, Hugh returned to Scotland for two years where he worked as a figure decorator with Cornelius, a famous art decorator in Scotland.
 In 1886, Hugh Paterson returned to Scotland with scenic artist George Gordon, with the purpose of studying the best European art to apply to their ever growing business in Melbourne (see excerpt from The Austral Chronicle : a bi-weekly journal below).
-Hugh’s skills set went beyond art decoration as he was regarded as a fine costume designer in the Commonwealth.
+Hugh’s skills set went beyond art decoration as he was regarded as the finest costume designer in the Commonwealth.
 He was the designer of the costumes for the 1891 Leslie production of ‘Cinderella’ which were then used during the subsequent London, Berlin and St. Petersburg performances.